 You will be asked to provide information about your business’ financial performance, which will probably include:

-- audited accounts for the last two or three years
+- audited commercial business accounts for the last two or three years

 - indications of current performance